jehanyang/jehanyang.github.io/_posts/2022-10-30-university-survival-guide.md

 Still, this does not mean that professors and grad students can't improve the way they teach, and I would argue there are very common pitfalls in the ways that professors and graduate students teach.
 The following are some ways to help deal with these common issues:

-## Professors and Grad Students have Expert Amnesia
+## Pitfall 1: Professors and Grad Students have Expert Amnesia

 Expert amnesia is the concept that experts in any subject have difficulty remembering how they learned the subject for the first time, and especially how difficult it was to do so.
 This common pitfall means professors and grad students who are not careful will introduce ideas in a way that is not optimized for a beginner, but optimized for someone with a lot of experience in the field.
 This means that university educators tend to have a big blind spot in properly introducing ideas.
 These experts may also use field conventions that are common in their fields, such as variable names without a proper introduction to the notation that may help make it more intuitive for the student.